Knowledge Resource Centre

 Bibliographic Service:

-On the request of clientele, KRC provides bibliographic service by preparing a bibliography of articles, books and other resources available on their topic of research/teaching.
+On the request of clientele, library provides bibliographic service by preparing a bibliography of articles, books and other resources available on their topic of research/teaching.
 This will help them in finding out relevant information.

 Current Awareness Service: